enterstudio/DDAbstract/README.md

 @end
 ```

-6. Create a new View for our ViewController: new file -> CocoaTouch Class.
+- Create a new View for our ViewController: new file -> CocoaTouch Class.
 Call it `DDFirstScreenView` and make it inherit `DDAbstractView`.
-The name of your view **must** match the name of your ViewController.
+The name of your View **must** match the name of your ViewController.
+You can also have custom views that are specific to a device type by appending `_Pad` or `_Phone` to your view file's name.
+In our case, that would be:
+	- `DDFirstScreenView` (base UIView, includes properties/methods relevant to all device types)
+	- `DDFirstScreenView_Pad` inherits `DDFirstScreenView`
+	- `DDFirstScreenView_Phone` inherits `DDFirstScreenView`
-7. Tell the app to launch your ViewController on launch, by updating `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions` in AppDelegate.
+- Tell the app to launch an instance of `DDFirstScreenViewController`, by updating `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions` in AppDelegate.
 ```  objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {